GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 #  To implement Ingress controller:

-Using NGINX  go to this link:
+Using NGINX-Ingress COntroller go to this link:

 https://github.com/GBuenaflor/01azure-aks-ingresscontroller-https